People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

 - your symptoms become worse over time

-- you’re experiencing other symptoms in addition to dystonia
+- you’re experiencing other symptoms in addition

 Before Your Doctor’s Visit